baselmans/multivariate_GWAMA/README.md

    T1	T2	0.8419	0.3384	2.487	0.01287	0.0691	0.004	        1.0058  0.0094   	0.0045	        0.0048

 ```
-   The value listed under gcov_int is nwhat we call the Cross Trait Intercept
+   The value listed under gcov_int is what we call the Cross Trait Intercept in our paper

    A CTI matrix could look like:
 ```